tjgillis/sdk-ios/README.markdown

 **This step is important.** Unless you call `reportResolution:` the content unit will stall, and your users may not be able to come back to your game.
 Resolution **must** be one of the following values:

-  * PHPurchaseResolutionBuy - the item was purchased and delivered successfully
+  * PHPurchaseResolutionBuy - The item was purchased and delivered successfully.
-  * PHPurchaseResolutionCancel - the user was prompted for an item, but the user elected to not buy it
+  * PHPurchaseResolutionCancel - The user was prompted for an item, but the user elected to not buy it.
-  * PHPurchaseResolutionError - an error prevented the purchase or delivery of the item
+  * PHPurchaseResolutionError - An error prevented the purchase or delivery of the item.

 <a id="in-app_links"></a>
 ### Links to the App Store
-As of 1.12.1, links that open in the App Store will instead launch Apple's in-app iTunes view controller as a modal popup.
+As of 1.12.1, links that open in the App Store will instead launch Apple's In-App iTunes view controller as a modal popup.
 This view controller is independent of any content request so you will not receive delegate events from it.

 In-app iTunes purchases are like other in-app purchases in that when launched from an app that is being debugged (through XCode), or distributed using an Ad-Hoc profile, they interact with Apple's sandbox iTunes environment.
 Thus, purchases won't seem to work unless they're tested with a sandbox iTunes account, which is set up through iTunes Connect.
 The purchases will work as expected from a version of the app downloaded from the App Store, which is signed by Apple.